 - Those who refrain from receiving communion still unite themselves with the sacrifice of Christ.
 Non-communicants are kindly asked to remain in their places rather than process to request a blessing—a blessing all receive at the end of Mass.

-- When approaching the Communion minister, the communicant is to pull their mask below their chin in order to receive Communion.
+- When approaching the Communion minister, the communicant receives the Host in one’s hand, takes a single step to the side away from the Communion minister, and pulls down their mask below their chin in order to receive Communion and not breathe on the Communion minister.
 The communicant immediately replaces their mask after consuming the Host.

 - Family units/individuals should depart the church in an organized manner wearing masks and observing six feet of distance between other households.
 Ushers or clergy may need to direct this process.

-- Ushers are not to hand out bulletins or other materials.
+- Ushers wearing masks and gloves, may extend one’s arm for as much distance as possible to hand out bulletins or other materials.

 - Clergy and other ministers are not to greet parishioners as they exit the church.